anubav/lproof/README.md

 `[Explanation: 1, n--n+2, n+5]`

 In the HTML rendering of the proof, hovering over a line highlights that line as well as all other lines referenced in its justification.
-In order for cross-references to work, the same string must be used for both the line number and the reference to that line.
+In order for cross-reference highlighting to work, the same string must be used for both the line number and the reference to that line.

 ### Ellipses